Billions Lost Per Year Due toSlow Construction Payments

 Invoice terms come with a time limit that determines whether you will get a discount and/or a late fee.
 If an invoice is paid before the time limit, a discount is applied.
 If the invoice is paid after the time given, a penalty is applied.
 These penalties and discounts add up quickly.

 The reason you or your subs would offer a discount is to increase cash flow.
-If it costs you $2,000 per day to finance a project, late payments can stack up and begin to affect your ability to finance your work.
-If an incentive is given to pay off invoices quickly, you will worry less about late payments halting a project.
+If it costs you $2,000 per day to finance a project, late payments can stack up.
+As a result, financing your projects becomes an even larger issue.
+Give incentives to pay off invoices quickly, and you can worry less about late payments.

 Discounts are a great idea when you need a little cash now more than that extra percent later.
-For example, if you are short on money to finance a project due to slow payments you may have to take out a loan that can have high interest rates.
-A better alternative is to offer a 2% discount to get your invoices paid on time.
+For example, if you are short on money to finance a project.
+Loans frequently have high interest rates.
+As a result, you pay more in the long run.
+A better alternative is to offer a small discount to get your invoices paid on time.

-Taking advantage of invoice terms can drastically improve your cash flow, save you money, and increase relationships with clients and subcontractors.
+Taking advantage of invoice terms can drastically improve your cash flow.
+Additionally you save money, and improve relationships with clients and subcontractors.

 With the increased cash flow and savings from discounts, you can give lower bid prices and secure more work.
 Additionally, over 70% of subcontractors submit bids 1% to 5% lower to contractors that are easy to work with and pay on time.